maxkratt/FishNet-Documentation/guides/features/prediction/creating-code/understanding-replicatestate/using-states-in-code.md

 [Replicate]
 private void MovePlayer(ReplicateData data, ReplicateState state = ReplicateState.Invalid, Channel channel = Channel.Unreliable)
 {
-    //If in the future then simply zero out velocities
+    // If in the future then simply zero out velocities
-    //and exit the method to prevent checking any input logic.
+    // and exit the method to prevent checking any input logic.
-    //Using this approach will allow objects to still collide with
+    // Using this approach will allow objects to still collide with
-    //the rigidbody.
+    // the rigidbody.
     if (state.IsFuture())
     {
         _myPredictionRigidbody.Velocity(Vector3.Zero);